10 Best Caption Contest Examples (and How to Run One)

 It also allows you to add extra actions to your giveaway widget for users to secure bonus entries and drive more awareness of your contest.

-Now that you know the potential this type of contest has for growing your business let’s look at running a successful caption contest.
+Now that you know the potential this type of contest has for growing your business let’s look at running a successful caption competition.

 1. Determine Your Contest Goals